gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="conclusion"></a>Conclusion

-As we learned in the previous sections, [spring-data-gemfire-name]'s new annotation-based configuration model provides a tremendous amount of power.
-Hopefully, it lives up to its goal of making it easier for you to *get started quickly* and *easily* when using [vmware-gemfire-short-name] with Spring.
+As we learned in the previous sections, Spring Data for VMware GemFire's new annotation-based configuration model provides a tremendous amount of power.
+Hopefully, it lives up to its goal of making it easier for you to *get started quickly* and *easily* when using GemFire with Spring.

 When you use the new annotations, you can still use